dallonn101/Constructing_a_Naive_Bayes_machine_learning_model-with-python/README.md

-This is a Guassian Naive Bayes machine learning model constucted using python to predict the number of Customer who churned from a given bank dataset.
+This is a Gaussian Naive Bayes Machine Learning algorithm model that predicts if a customer will churn from a given bank dataset.

 NB: Customer churn is a business term used to describe the number of customers and the rate at which a company loses customers using their products and services or stop doing business with them entirely.